-D.2.g.3.
-A candidate may elect to take the general and specialty examinations in separate years or may take the general and specialty examinations in the same year provided the criteria stipulated in D.2.e. are met.
+- D.2.h.3.
+A candidate may elect to take the general and specialty examinations in separate years or may take the general and specialty examinations in the same year provided the criteria stipulated in D.2.f. are met. - D.2.h.4.

-D.2.g.4.
 The general examination will be given at the site of the annual ACVIM Forum or at another site approved by the ACVIM BOR.

-D.2.h.
+D.2.i.
 Specialty Examinations

-D.2.h.1.
+D.2.i.1.
 Each specialty has established credentials requirements, some or all of which must be satisfied before the candidate may take the specialty examination.
 Each specialty's examination will be developed, administered and graded by the appropriate Specialty Examination Committee and rated by ACVIM Diplomates within each specialty.
 It is the applicant's responsibility to request application/credentials packets from the ACVIM office or find them on the ACVIM website (www.ACVIM.org).